 Your financial strategy should align with your wishes for asset distribution and the legacy you want to leave behind.

-We do not draft legal documents, but we coordinate with your Montgomery, AL attorney and other professionals to help ensure:
+Although we do not prepare legal documents, we collaborate with your Montgomery, AL attorney and other advisors to help confirm:

 - Primary and secondary income streams